jxia3/cs1380/README.md

 > Describe how you characterized the correctness and performance of your implementation

-*Correctness* -- I wrote 6 tests; these tests take a few seconds to execute.
+*Correctness*: I wrote 6 tests; these tests take a few seconds to execute.
 The tests cover:
 - Adding items with the same key to a local and distributed store.
 - Overwriting an item in a local store.
 - Overwriting an item in a distributed store.